atiqahmed1603-stack/dubai-real-estate-data-analysis/README.md

 - **Git & GitHub** — Version control and project documentation
 - **VS Code** — Development environment

+- ## 💡 Key Business Insights

+The analysis of official Dubai Land Department (DLD) data produced the following key findings:

+- **Units dominate transaction activity** — Units account for approximately 71% of recorded transactions, with 648,393 transactions, making them the dominant property type by transaction volume.

+- **Land generates the highest transaction value** — Although Units have the highest transaction volume, Land contributes the largest total transaction value, highlighting the difference between transaction activity and financial value.

+- **Transaction value increased substantially after 2020** — Total transaction value shows a strong upward trend from 2021 through 2025, reaching its highest level in 2025.
+2026 should be interpreted cautiously because it represents only part of the year.

+- **Transaction volume does not directly translate to transaction value** — The property type with the highest number of transactions is not necessarily the largest contributor to total transaction value.

+- **Transaction values vary by quarter** — The First and Fourth Quarters record the highest total transaction values, while the Third Quarter records the lowest, indicating noticeable quarterly variation.

 ## 🗂️ Project Structure

 ```text